Innovative Diagnostic and Therapeutic Products Seen at Roche

 In the world of biotechnology and pharmaceuticals, arguably the largest in the field is the company known as Roche.
 Roche discovers, develops, and provides innovative diagnostic and therapeutic products and services that deliver great benefits to patients and healthcare professionals, from early detection and prevention of disease to treatment and treatment monitoring.

 Roche employs over 80,000 employees all around the world including Africa, America, Europe, Asia, and Australia.
 One of the companies greatest values is in Roche being a world leading supplier of cancer medicines, and the number one in vitro diagnostics, or tests on samples of tissues and or bodily fluids.
-The company is known to be very innovative when it comes to this field of testing for
+The company is known to be very innovative when it comes to this field of testing for disease.

 Another value the company holds for biotech investors is being the only drug company authorized to manufacture Tamiflu, which is a drug used against swine flu.
 Tamiflu is, however, only one of the company’s 14 biological products on the market, and these products have made the argument for Roche to be the biggest in biotechnology.